Free Wheeling

 - other kids

-- Maltin & Bann list John Collum, Jimmy Daniels and Bobby De War, but they're
+- Maltin & Bann list Johnny Collum, Jimmy Daniels and Bobby De War, none of whom, according to the payroll ledger, worked in this film.
+They did, however, all

 the animals: